Revenue Maximization for Buyers with Costly Participation

-\cref{thm:dmr supply} holds by directly combining \cref{thm:multi-buyer reduction} and the following \cref{lem:dmr supply}. \begin{lemma} In the single-buyer setting with non-negative outside option values, if the conditional item value distribution $\jointF_c$ has identical and bounded support, and has decreasing marginal revenue for any outside option value $\cost$, for any mechanism that sells the item with probability $q\in [0, 1]$, there exists a (possibly randomized) posted price mechanism with weakly higher expected revenue that sells the item with probability at most $q$. \end{lemma} \begin{proof} For any mechanism with allocation rule $\alloc$ and sale probability $q\leq 1$, construct the posted price mechanism $\hat{\alloc}$ as in Equation \eqref{eq:alloc}.
+\lemDmrSupply* \begin{proof} For any mechanism with allocation rule $\alloc$ and sale probability $q\leq 1$, construct the posted price mechanism $\hat{\alloc}$ as in Equation \eqref{eq:alloc}.
 By \Cref{thm:dmr}, the revenue of the mechanism with allocation $\hat{\alloc}$ is weakly higher than $\alloc$.
 Next we consider two cases.

 If the probability the item is sold given allocation rule $\hat{\alloc}$ is at most $q$, then $\hat{\alloc}$ is a feasible posted price mechanism with higher revenue, which implies that \Cref{lem:dmr supply} holds.